esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 ## What is Kanban?

 Kanban is a process managemnet method.
-It balances demands with available capacity and improves the handling of bottelnecks.
+It balances demands with available capacity and improves the handling of bottlenecks.
 You can simply apply Kanban to your current process of developing software.

-You may often hear that Kanban is a `pull` system.
+You may often hear that Kanban is a "**pull**" system.
 It means that a new work-item is pulled to the process as capacity permits.
 We will explain this in the next section where we introduce a Kanban board.
 Read more about Kanban [here](https://www.atlassian.com/agile/kanban).